-In this video, Neil Tappin is joined by tour coach Liam James to look at the biggest driving mistakes and how to fix them - starting with power and swing speed.
+Getting off the tee well is a guaranteed route to lower scores.
+In the video below, Neil Tappin is joined by renowned tour coach Liam James to look at the biggest driving mistakes and how to fix them - starting with power and swing speed.

-1 Getting your grip right gives you a far better chance of returning the clubface to the ball correctly at impact.
-Many golfers have their left-hand grip too much in the palm whereas in a neutral grip it is more in the fingers so that you can see two knuckles as you look down at address.
+1. Creating the perfect golf grip gives you a far better chance of returning the clubface to the ball correctly at impact.
+Many golfers have their left-hand grip too much in the palm whereas in a neutral golf grip it is more in the fingers so that you can see two knuckles as you look down at address.
 To keep your grip consistent, place your left hand on the club first and check it is neutral.
 This will really help you to keep the clubface square throughout the swing.

 There are many reasons for slices and hooks, but the grip is often the root cause.
 Get this right and other issues you’re having may fall into place automatically.